Summer Girls

 "Summer Girls" is a song by American pop group LFO.
 It was released on June 29, 1999, as the lead single from their debut album, LFO (1999).
-"Summer Girls" reached number three on the US Billboard Hot 100 chart was certified platinum by the Recording Industry Association of America (RIAA).
+"Summer Girls" reached number three on the US Billboard Hot 100 chart and was certified platinum by the Recording Industry Association of America (RIAA).
 In 2010, Billboard magazine named it the 14th-biggest summer song of all time.
 In 2019, Billboard also ranked the song the 43rd-greatest song of 1999.
 This was the band's first single to feature Devin Lima as a member of the group after original member Brian "Brizz" Gillis left the group.

 Background and content

 The song was written by Rich Cronin, Dow Brain, and Brad Young.
 Cronin said the song included numerous inside jokes, and that he never anticipated its success.
 He claimed this was because the song was made strictly for a demo tape, but was leaked to WWZZ, a top 40 radio station in Washington, D.C.
 Radio station Program Director Dale O'Brien received an unmixed copy of the song from Kelly Schweinsberg, GM of LFO's initial label, Logic Records.
 He listened to it a few days later, his "jaw dropped, and the song was added in a hot second."